WesternBarbarian/ResearchScraper/README.md

 # ArXiv Fetcher CLI

 A command-line tool for fetching and analyzing recent Computer Science and Artificial Intelligence publications from arXiv.
-Perfect for researchers and developers who want to stay updated with the latest academic papers.

 ## Features